 - Storing different types of documents like word-processing files, PDFs, emails, spreadsheets.

 - You can search the entire library of files in just a few clicks.

 - The cloud-based system will track who has accessed the documents and when.

 - Restore previous versions of edited documents.

 - Sharing and editing documents through mobile devices.

 Now you know what document management software is and in our previous article, we did tell you the benefits of opting for a DMS system for your business.

-Now moving on, I shall tell you how to choose the best DMS for your company.
+Moving on, I will share my ideas with you how to choose the best DMS for your company.

 • All the software are stored in your business on your company’s server.